 For the Japanese, you aren’t really engaged if the couple hasn’t had a ceremony called Yunio, which is Japanese for engagement.
 In this engagement, the couple is expected to exchange a set of nine gifts with each other.
 These gifts are wrapped in rice paper and are symbolic gifts for wishing the couple’s longevity, wealth and well wishes.
 A photographer is usually present to capture this special time.
 Here’s an even more interesting part of a Japanese wedding after they exchange the nine presents — the groom also presents the bride’s family with betrothal gifts!

 In the Thai culture, an official engagement is considered after a Thong Mun ceremony is celebrated between the couple.
 Thong Mun is not just decided by the couples but is negotiated or talked about with the family members of the bride in advance.
 Thong Mun means gold engagement and according to the Thai tradition the Groom is supposed to be presenting the Bride with gold presents.
-Gold is beautiful to capture in engagement pictures!
+Thailand holidays are one of the best travel experiences and beautiful to capture in engagement pictures!

 One of the most interesting engagement traditions is that of the Scottish people.
 In Scotland, men wanting to marry is put through different steps or paces, by the bride’s father.
 This is traditionally called a Speerin which requires the prospective groom to accomplish a range of tasks or hurdles set by the father.
 A tactical yet definitely fun filled engagement this is and requires the photographer to be ready during the ongoing tasks — a fun way to look back on memories!